-If you’re finding it hard to make ends meet after paying your household bills each month, it’s worth looking at ways you might be able to reduce some of your outgoings.
+If you’re finding it hard to make ends meet after paying your household bills, especially given all the price increases that have come into effect this April, it’s worth looking at ways you might be able to reduce some of your outgoings.

 Here’s our rundown of seven ways you might be able to save on your household bills.